NarraLeaf/narraleaf-react/docs/quick-start.md

 // src/story.ts

-// First, import the necessary classes import { Story, Scene, Character, Image } from "narraleaf-react";
+// First, import the necessary classes import {Story, Scene, Character, Image} from "narraleaf-react";

 // Create a new story
 // The name of the story is human-readable and is used for debugging purposes